@ The University of Waikato

 This information is kept for a minimum of three months and may be made available to eduroam security or technical contacts if required to investigate network issues.

-If you need more assistance, please log a job in Landesk as below.
+If you need more assistance, please log a ticket in Kuhukuhu.

 * eduroam is a TERENA registered trademark and is an abbreviation for educational roaming that originated from a European National Education and Research Networks (NRENs) project to deliver a user-friendly, secure and scalable internet access solution for visitors.